 The Nokia Lumia 1520 is an absolute beast of a phone that we suspect only the large-handed and generous pocketed will be able to live with day to day.

-Those who accept the challenge will find the most capable Windows Phone 8 device yet, with top-of-the-range specs that include a stunning 1080p display and a superb 20-megapixel camera.
+Those who accept the challenge will find just about the most capable Windows Phone 8 device yet, with top-of-the-range specs that include a stunning 1080p display and a superb 20-megapixel camera.

 Despite its size, however, the Lumia 1520 feels like it's missing something.
 Only when the Windows Phone OS allows itself to be moulded and expanded into this new super-sized form factor will it feel complete.